WebKit/WebKit/Source/WebKit/gtk/migrating-to-webkitgtk-6.0.md

 This is easier said than done, but [the GTK 4 migration guide](https://docs.gtk.org/gtk4/migrating-3to4.html) will help.
 Good luck.

+## Most Types Are Final

+Only two types are now derivable:

+- [type@WebView] has been often subclassed to customize its behavior for an specific application.
+This possibility has been kept, as it has proved useful in the past.
+- [type@InputMethodContext] is specifically designed in a way that subclassing is required to make use of it.

+The rest of the types are no longer derivable; they are defined with the `G_TYPE_FLAG_FINAL` flag set.
+Use composition instead of derivation.

 ## Mandatory Web Process Sandbox

 The `webkit_web_context_set_sandbox_enabled()` and `webkit_web_context_get_sandbox_enabled()`